Foreign & Domestic Information Warfare

 The director of the National Counterintelligence and Security Center (NCSC), William Evanina, confirmed that foreign entities are actively seeking to compromise private communications of “U.S. political campaigns, candidates and other political targets,” and that the NCSC is keeping tabs on foreign and domestic threats to U.S. election infrastructure.

-President Trump continues to push a theory that expanding vote-by-mail will lead to widespread voter fraud, which he used as a basis to advance -- and quickly withdraw -- a proposal for postponing the presidential election.
+President Trump has pushed a theory that expanding vote-by-mail will lead to widespread voter fraud, which he used as a basis to advance -- and quickly withdraw -- a proposal for postponing the presidential election.

 But government officials are more concerned about Russian disinformation campaigns and possible vulnerabilities in the social media accounts belonging to important figures.

 Former Vice President Joe Biden’s campaign team announced that it faced multiple security threats, but did not provide specifics for fear of providing adversaries useful intelligence.
-The Biden campaign said, however, it was concerned that pro-Russian sources shared disinformation about Biden’s family with President Trump’s campaign and Republican allies in Congress.
+It said it was concerned that pro-Russian sources shared disinformation about Biden’s family with President Trump’s campaign and Republican allies in Congress.

-At least one Ukranian national told the Washington Post he had shared tapes and transcripts with Republican Senator Ron Johnson’s Senate Homeland Security Committee and with Trump ally, Rudy Giuliani.
-House Democrats subpoenaed Secretary of State Mike Pompeo for documents pertaining to Hunter Biden that he turned over to Republicans on Johnson's committee during their investigation into Hunter Biden, Joe Biden’s son.
+House Democrats subpoenaed Secretary of State Mike Pompeo for documents pertaining to Hunter Biden, Biden’s son, that he turned over to Republicans on the Homeland Security and Governmental Affairs Committee during its investigation into Hunter Biden, Joe Biden’s son.

 Democrats accuse Pompeo of using State Department resources to advance a “political smear campaign” against the Bidens.
 “It does a disservice to our election security efforts when Democrats use the threat of Russian disinformation as a weapon to cast doubt on investigations they don’t like," a Johnson spokesperson said.